Little Big Man (film): Historical basis

 The film's depiction of Lieutenant Colonel George Armstrong Custer as a lunatic at the Battle of the Little Bighorn was intended as satire, although many of his quirks and vanities were inspired by contemporary observations.
 Custer's fatal tactics at the Little Bighorn were far more complex than portrayed in the film, which portrays him as having a searing hatred of Indians, and acting ruthlessly towards them in battle.

 The character of Jack Crabb is partially based on Curley, one of Custer's Native American scouts from the Crow tribe.
 Curley rode with Custer's 7th Cavalry into the valley of the Little Bighorn, but was relieved of duty before the final attack, retreating to a nearby bluff to witness much of the action.
 Many conflicting stories of the era embellished Curley's participation, stating in several cases that he disguised himself with a Cheyenne blanket to escape the immediate field of battle.
 He was interviewed many times, with some writers claiming him to be the only surviving witness from the U.S. side of Custer's Last Stand.
 Curley gave several variations of his participation in the battle, and the accuracy of his later recollections has been questioned.
-However, Thomas Leforge, who had recruited most of the Crow scouts for the event, maintained in Leforge's narrated biography that the claims were false, and that Curley neither took part as a scout had been expected to take part, nor claimed to have been in the battle.
+However, Thomas Leforge, who had recruited most of the Crow scouts for the event, maintained in Leforge's narrated biography that the claims were false, and that Curley neither took part, as a scout had not been expected to take part, nor claimed to have been in the battle.